mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 ### Selection of Product, Service or Process

-* Provide descriptions of selected the products, services or process that are being tested in relation to the conformity assessment requirements._

 ### Determination of Activities and Methods of Test

 1. Methods of test SHALL include one or more the following: